 In response, the contemporary feminist movement both in Greece and internationally. as well as the LGBTQI+ community in particular, ask for a gender democracy where every person has the right to self-determination of theur gender identity, where the gender parameter permeates all the social and institutional structures, a demand that the State is obliged to recognize and apply without limitations and discrimination.

-The publication is available free of charge, after a request at firstname.lastname@example.org
+The printed version of the publication is available free of charge, not including postal costs, following a request at info[@]gr.boell.org